emrahcom/galaxy-kc/docs/updating.md

 - Check the result of GitHub actions

-- Run and test a system using `docker-compose`
+- Run a system using `docker-compose` and test it

 - Switch back to `dev` branch